oracle/weblogic-azure/subtemplate-src/addnode-coherence.md

 #### Example Parameters JSON

 Here is a fully filled out parameters file.
-We will leave values of `adminUsername`, `authenticationType`, `dnsLabelPrefix`,  `usePreviewImage` and `vmSizeSelectForCoherence` as default value.
+We will leave values of `adminUsername`, `authenticationType`, `dnsLabelPrefix`,  `usePreviewImage` and `vmSize` as default value.

 {{ site.data.var.passwordInFileNote }}